 Unintentional selection bias might be at play in many studies of antimicrobial resistance patterns (Miller and Tang, 2004).
-Often the data are based on isolates obtained from clinically ill subjects, or from subjects with prior exposure to antimicrobials.
+Often the data are based on isolates obtained from clinically ill subjects, or from subjects prophylactically exposed to antimicrobials.
 Hence, many of the isolates would have been exposed to antimicrobials prior to culturing of tissue specimens.
 Thus, the number and type of bacterial isolates, and their level of antimicrobial resistance (or minimal inhibitory concentrations) might be more a function of what antimicrobials had been used and how effective they were at reaching and killing susceptible organisms in the tissue samples that get cultured than of the prevalence of pathogenic organisms or their level of antimicrobial resistance in the source population.
 If the objective of the study is to describe the extent of antimicrobial resistance in the source population, samples should be obtained from randomly selected subjects (some of which may have been exposed to antimicrobials).
-This would allow the impact of exposure to antimicrobials on the level of resistance to be assessed in a valid manner.
-Rempel and Laupland (2009) discuss this and other sources of bias when attempting to assess the levels of, and risk factors for, antimicrobial resistance.
+The impact of exposure to antimicrobials on the level of resistance could be assessed in a valid manner.